 Here at Oakwood Infant and Nursery School we take the safety and welfare of our pupils. very seriously.
 Rigorous steps are taken to ensure that children stay safe and do not come to any harm.
 We work closely with parents/carers and a range of professional external agencies in order to secure this.

-If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school's Designated Lead for Child Protection, Deb Ward, Headteacher, or Joanne Ellis, Deputy Headteacher or Lynda Lloyd, Safeguarding and Welfare Manager.
+If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school's Designated Lead for Child Protection, Deb Ward, Headteacher or Lynda Lloyd, Safeguarding and Welfare Manager (Deputy DSL).

 Derby City Council provide a First Response team who deal with all serious child protection concerns where a child is considered to be at risk of significant harm.
 Please call First Response direct should your concern be urgent - details below: